 In 1989, Cutler “decided to get together and build something” with the founder of the Essex Investment Management Company in Boston.
 At that time Essex managed less than $1 billion in assets.
 Currently, Cutler is president and a principal of Essex, which now has more than $10 billion under management.
 The company specializes in investing in growth equities and fixed-income securities.
 Essex provides investment advisory services to defined benefit plans, endowments, foundations, partnership and private individuals.
 The investment philosophy of Essex is to find new companies with innovative products or services that will lead to accelerating growth.

 Cutler’s strong interest in finance and his commitment to Babson led him to give a generous gift to the school to fund the previously named Stephen D. Cutler Investment Management Center.
-The Cutler Center provides the Babson community with leading edge data services and tools to conduct financial and investment research in a real-world environment Web site.
+The Cutler Center provides the Babson community with leading edge data services and tools to conduct financial and investment research in a real-world environment.
 Also, alumni are welcome to use the Cutler Center and selected services, including Bloomberg.

 Cutler’s vision for the Cutler Center is to “help people recognize the importance of the stock market in creating capital for the growth of this country and not just a playground for day traders.
 We need to find companies that will change the face of this nation.
 Here’s a way to get down to basics.
 People have to raise money to grow their business in order to increase their growth, make jobs for people, and increase the growth of the system.
 [We need to] use financial markets to achieve that end.”

 While devotion to his work has earned him respect and success, Cutler’s greatest moments come from time spent with his family, including his five grandchildren.
 He and his wife Alice also love to travel.
-Trips to Russia, Cuba, Israel, and New Zealand have given Cutler "some indication of how the rest of the world really lives … [including] what business opportunities are there, and what you can help them do for themselves."
+Trips to Russia, Cuba, Israel, and New Zealand have given Cutler “some indication of how the rest of the world really lives … [including] what business opportunities are there, and what you can help them do for themselves.”
 Will he retire anytime soon?
 Not a chance.
-Cutler’s contract with Essex continues for another seven years.
-But he would "like to lower my golf score one of these days."
+Cutler’s contract with Essex continues for another seven years, but he would “like to lower [his] golf score one of these days.”